 The club supplies a uniform to every registered youth player, which includes: team jersey, shorts, and socks.
 Some adult teams only receive jerseys every 3 years to keep costs down.
 Each player in all divisions must wear shin guards and appropriate footwear (soccer shoes are not mandatory but are recommended).
 Insurance rules do not allow players to play without proper equipment or play if they are not fully registered (ie paid in full).

 The tentative game nights for the U4 to U10 age groups are posted on the Registration page.
 The final game nights are determined by registration numbers and divisions, which can vary from year to year due to field availability and other league play.

 Regular games are played on weeknights (Mon-Thurs).
 Sponsor Day and Cup Day Festivals are on Saturdays (see the event page for this years dates).

-Schedules for the playing nights for the NDSI teams (U11 and up) are determined by the NDSI committee.
+Schedules for the playing nights for the U11 and up are TBA.
 These schedules are generally not made available to the club until sometime in early May.
 Check the Home Page for details.
 Again these playing nights are weeknights with year end festivals on a two weekends in late August.

 Note that U7s, U8, U9 and U10 can be combined in different combinations each year based on player numbers.

 Where do they play if you Register to play in Port Perry?

 The U4 to U10 teams play all their games at the Scugog Soccer fields in Port Perry, located at 16700 Old Simcoe Road, approx. 1 km north of Reach Road (See the Maps Page).
 U4, U5 and U6 play on the micro fields (60' x 90'), U7, U8, on a slightly large field (90' x 120') and the U9 & U10 on the mini size fields (120' x 180').
 U11 and older kids play in Uxbridge and Scugog on three quarter size fields (150' x 240')